Outlook for 2017/18Nach oben

 The use of currency hedging of balance sheet exposures and future cash flows is described in note 4.3 to the Consolidated Financial Statements 2016/17.

-In 2015/16, Chr.
-Hansen launched a new sustainability strategy, which focuses on how the Company can help address global trends and challenges with its natural products.
+Chr.
+Hansen's sustainability strategy focuses on how the company can help address global trends and challenges with its natural products.
 The strategy focuses on three areas where Chr.
 Hansen has the biggest impact:

 Help customers reduce food waste through Chr.
 Hansen’s bioprotection solutions and enzyme technology.
-For 2019/20, the ambition is to reduce global yogurt waste by 2%, or 700,000 tons.
+For 2022, the ambition is to reduce global yogurt waste by 1.2m tons.

 Improve global health through probiotics and healthier and safer food ingredients.
-For 2019/20, the ambition is to have launched five new products with a documented health effect.
+For 2022, the ambition is to have launched six new products with a documented health effect.

 As part of the strategy review and to reduce the environmental footprint of its own operations, Chr.
-Hansen revised its 2019/20 operational targets for health and safety, energy, water, CO2 and waste recycling.
+Hansen revised its operational targets for health and safety, energy, water, CO2 and waste recycling.
 Compared to the base year 2013/14 Chr.
-Hansen is aiming for:
+Hansen the targets for 2021/22 are:

 20% energy and water efficiency improvement